How to run .sh in Linux

 Making shell scripts executable

 Shell scripts must be marked as executable before you can run them.
 You can check the permissions of a file, also known as its file mode, by viewing a long directory listing with the ls -l command.
-If you provide the file name, you will receive the information just for that file.
+If you provide the file name, you will receive the information for only that file.
 For instance, here we have a file called somefile, and we view the permissions with the command ls -l somefile:

 The ten characters "-rw-r--r--" represent the file mode of somefile.
 For more information about file permissions, see What are permissions, and how do they work?